SymfonyCasts/symfony5/sfcasts/ep1/setup.md

 ## Starting a new Symfony App

-It's *first* job will be to help us create a new Symfony 5 project.
+Its *first* job will be to help us create a new Symfony 5 project.
 Run:

 ```terminal
 symfony new cauldron_overflow